Contracting Without a License in Los Angeles, California

 If there is evidence that the defendant repeatedly said that the project was too large because he did not have a license to do projects which cost more than $500, and the undercover officer continually pressures him, assuring him he won’t tell law enforcement, that nothing bad will happen, and agrees to pay even more than the cost of the project, this may be grounds for an acquittal on an entrapment defense.

-What should I do if I am charged with Contracting without a license?
+What should I do if I am charged with Contracting without a license in Los Angeles?

-You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
+You should immediately contact with Los Angeles best criminal attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of a Contracting without a License conviction are too great to go-it alone.
-Call LA’s best criminal defense group for your free consultation (877) 977-7750.
+Call for your free consultation (877) 977-7750.